Editor’s Note: This article was originally published in 2013 and was updated with all-new information in October 2018.

 Because the other 38 states do not have statutory requirements for lien waiver forms – they allow the forms to appear in basically whatever form the parties want.
 This can create confusion and allow lien waivers to be used as a document to craft a legal position.
 While this isn’t the intended purpose of lien waivers, it is something that a vigilant party should be on the lookout for.

 Below are 3 examples of potentially troublesome waiver language that you need to be wary of:

 Managing lien waivers on projects where there is retainage, change orders, and “extra work” can be a huge challenge.

 “Retainage creates a tricky issue” in lien waivers, explains David Eisenberg in his great article on this topic: The Dangers Posed by Lien Waivers.
 He continues, “Because the lien waiver is supposed to waive lien rights to all work performed up to the effective date…[i]f an owner is withholding retainage, contractors risk waiving their lien rights if they submit unconditional lien waivers.”

-The same “tricky issue” is present with a few other token construction contract issues like unapproved or pending change orders and change directives, or extra work.
+The same “tricky issue” is present with a few other token construction contract issues like unapproved or pending change orders and extra work.